kubadospial/to-stream/projects/to-stream/README.md

 }
 ```

-Also you can pass a string parameter to the @toStream('variableName\$') with a name of other variable to which you want to assign stream to.
+Also you can pass a string parameter to the @ToStream('variableName\$') with a name of other variable to which you want to assign stream to.

 ```typescript
 @Component({